in28minutes/java-cheat-sheet/README.md

 }
 ```

 Output of the program now is Ò0 0 6 6 12 12 18 18Ó.
-This is expected output Ð all numbers are multiples of 6.
+This is expected output , all numbers are multiples of 6.
 #### Threads & Synchronized Keyword
 A method or part of the method can be marked as synchronized.
 JVM will ensure that there is only thread running the synchronized part of code at any time.
 However, thread synchronization is not without consequences.
 There would be a performance impact as the rest of threads wait for the current thread executing a synchronized block.
 So, as little code as possible should be marked as synchronized.